 The Issuer has been set up as an insolvency remote special purpose vehicle by incorporating ring-fencing provisions into its memorandum of incorporation.
 In addition, secured creditors have agreed to certain subordination, non-petition, and limited recourse clauses.
 If the net proceeds of the enforcement of the transaction security (including the Issuer's assets) are not sufficient to make all payments, then due in respect of the Notes in issue, the obligations of the Issuer will be limited to such net proceeds and no other assets will be available to meet any shortfall.
 Please refer to Note 21 for further detail.

 Events after the reporting date

-No material events have occurred between 31 March 2022 and the date of this report with the exception of the Covid-19 implications as stated in the Going Concerns statement in Note 21.
+No material events have occurred between 31 March 2023 and the date of this report.

 Auditor

 KPMG Inc is the appointed auditor in accordance with section 90 of the Companies Act of South Africa.